Skip to main content

 PDFs and other documents

-The accessibility regulations, regulation 4 2(a) do not require us to fix PDFs or other documents published before 23 September 2018 if they're not essential to providing our services.
-We will make sure that documents published from 23 September 2020 meet accessibility standards.
+The accessibility regulations, regulation 4 2(a) do not require us to fix PDFs or other documents published before 23 September 2018 if they are not essential to providing our services.
+However, as noted above, a project is underway to remove any non-essential documents and ensure all remaining documents are accessible.

 Video and audio files